4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 ### List box de tipo array

 En un list box de tipo array, cada columna debe estar asociada a un array unidimensional 4D; se pueden utilizar todos los tipos de array, a excepción de los arrays de punteros.
-The number of rows is based on the number of array elements.
+El número de líneas se basa en el número de elementos del array.

 By default, 4D assigns the name "ColumnX" to each column.
 You can change it, as well as other column properties, in the [column properties](listbox_overview.md#column-specific-properties).
 The display format for each column can also be defined using the `OBJECT SET FORMAT` command.
 > Array type list boxes can be displayed in [hierarchical mode](listbox_overview.md#hierarchical-list-boxes), with specific mechanisms.